lz1asl/CaveSurvey/README.md

 ![Picture](src/main/res/drawable/paldin_logo.jpg)

 You can use ~the official version at [Google Play](https://play.google.com/store/apps/details?id=com.astoev.cave.survey),~ the [latest builds](https://github.com/lz1asl/CaveSurvey/actions?query=is%3Asuccess%2C+branch%3Amaster) or [Releases](https://github.com/lz1asl/CaveSurvey/releases).
+Installing and keeping the app up to date can be automated with [Obtainium](https://github.com/ImranR98/Obtainium) by pointing to the repo or directly importing [this](https://github.com/lz1asl/CaveSurvey/blob/master/doc/cavesurvey_obtainium.json) configuration.

 This software is free to use and modify.